 She has won several prizes in the Lancaster Women’s Symphony Competition, MTNA, and the Schubert Club Competition.
 In 2016, she made her orchestra debut performing Saint Saen’s Piano Concerto No. 2 with the Allegro NextGen Orchestra.
 Gabrielle received the Margaret Gary Daniels Keyboard Performance Award from Lawrence in 2018, as well as the Marjory Irvin Prize in 2019.
 She is currently an accompanying fellow at Lawrence as well.

 In addition to music, Gabrielle has done research in computational physics and aeronautical engineering.
-She has researched at Lawrence University, Air Force Institute of Technology, and the University of Twente in Enschede, Netherlands.
+She has researched at Lawrence University, Air Force Institute of Technology, the University of Twente in Enschede, Netherlands, and Ontario Tech University.
 She has programmed in Python, Fortran, C++, IDL, Mathematica, and Visual Basic.
-Gabrielle is interested in pursuing graduate school in computational engineering and mathematics, with a focus in turbulence research.
+Gabrielle will be attending graduate school in the following year for a PhD in applied mathematics, with a focus in turbulence research.

 To see a version of Gabrielle’s music resume, click here.